danielthalhuber/c0d3-curriculum-20200312-review/lessons/js01-html-and-functions/README.md

 - Move final period from before to after final closing parentheses

 > In the example above, we ran **the** `document.querySelector` method (or function) and passed ~~in~~ `'input'` as the argument.
 This method searches through all the elements on the page and returns the first element that matches the specified selectors (in this case **an** 'input' element ~~.~~)**.**

+## Element Properties

+### Value

+In this subsection, we return to `challenge1.html` and leverage the class attributes added in a previous example.
+The student might not have made these changes to their `challenge1.html` file.

+In such cases it would be useful to remind the student to add the classes before proceeding with this section.
+Alternatively, the student could be instructed to do this work in the previous section.